This application is no longer supported. It was written in Python 2, and Python 2 has been deprecated and removed from macOS.

 If image color completely changes (e.g. becomes much brighter or saturated), you need to remove color profile from your PNG (convert image to sRGB/gamma 2.2 in your graphics program or remove gamma with ImageOptim.)

 You can test image on different backgrounds by selecting backgrounds from the palette on the left.
 You can drag your own background images to that area.

-“Hidden” features: background and image are draggable.
+“Hidden” features: background and the image are draggable.
 Double-click toggles between 1:1 and zoomed image.
 Middle-click shows the original image.